June 5, 2019

 - IRS Reopens Tax Loophole Sought by Sen. Toomey, but it Won’t Work in Pennsylvania

-This article describes a troubling IRS “clarification” that has the potential to partly reopen the tax shelter that the IRS recently proposed closing.
+This article describes a troubling IRS “clarification” that has the potential to partly reopen the tax shelter that the IRS proposed closing.
 Specifically, the clarification raises the possibility of businesses getting around limits on the federal charitable deduction by relabeling their donations to private school voucher programs, and other causes, as business expenses rather than charitable gifts.
 Sensible laws in Pennsylvania, Illinois, and Virginia would prevent the exploitation of this loophole in those states.
 But most states with private school voucher credits remain vulnerable.

 - Tax Bill Would Increase Abuse of Charitable Giving Deduction, with Private K-12 Schools as the Biggest Winners